 And remember that oft-repeated market saying not to put all your eggs in one basket?
 That is not only about diversification.
 At the core of that wise saying is risk management – position sizing.

-And as one successful professional trader once said: "if you can’t sleep at night thinking about your open position, you are risking too much.”
+As one successful professional trader once said: "If you can’t sleep at night thinking about your open position, you are risking too much.”